top of page

 Ancestry Already Has a silhouette V. 1

-What if your lineage changes based on new information now you have a misleading image?
+What if your lineage changes based on new information, and you now have a misleading image?

 Your Ancestor Isn't a Tree on Ancestry